Interactive 2025 Data Book - The Annie E. Casey Foundation

 Children and teens ages 10 to 17 who are overweight or obese

-Being overweight or obese during childhood can have harmful effects on a child’s overall health and well-being and can have everlasting impact on their health as adults.
-(Persons with a Body Mass Index [BMI] between the 85th and 95th percentiles on the Center for Disease Control growth charts are considered to be overweight; those with a BMI at or above the 95th percentile are viewed as obese.)
+Being overweight or obese during childhood can have harmful effects on overall health and well-being in the short term as well as lasting impacts in adulthood.
+Persons with a Body Mass Index between the 85th and 95th percentiles according to the Centers for Disease Control and Prevention growth charts, are overweight, while those at or above the 95th percentile are categorized as obese.
 Children who struggle with their weight are at higher risk for a range of health problems, including asthma, heart disease, diabetes and cancer.
 They are also more likely to experience social and emotional difficulties, such as stigmatization and low self-esteem.

 Nevada